A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

+However, at its time, the Osborne's experiment seemed to be surprising, quoting from the abstract of \cite{osborne-bucket}, \textit{"It is shown that the results, which are the same as for any ordinary liquid, are not in accordance with the hypothesis that the superfluid component remains stationary"}.

+Within the one-fluid model, the experiment is interpreted as follows.
+The viscous forces again transfer motion to the liquid via viscous forces at the boundary, thus creating the normal motion.
+Due to the mutual friction in the equation for $\vv^s$, we assume that $\vv^s\approx \vv_{n}$.
+The equation for the total momentum density in the stationary case then simplifies to

+where gravitational and centrifugal forces were included ($g$ is the gravitational acceleration, $\Omega$ is the angular velocity of the frame, and $\ee_z$ and $\ee_r$ are unit vectors in the $z$ and $r$ directions, respectively).
+In the solid body rotation, when the viscous forces disappear, the pressure is given by the classical hydrostatic solution, $p = -\rho g z + \frac{1}{2}\rho\Omega^2 r^2$.
+The centrifugal force is then balanced by the pressure gradient.
+Under constant external pressure, the profile of the liquid retains the classical parabolic shape.

-In order to cover also the counterflow experiments well, we would, however, need to include the vortex line density $\LLL$ into the state variables \cite{vinen1957,vinen1957b,vinen1957c,vinen1957d,sciacca-vinen}.
-This is the subject of the next section.
+In order to cover also the counter-flow experiments well, we would, however, need to include the vortex line density $\LLL$ into the state variables \cite{vinen1957,vinen1957b,vinen1957c,vinen1957d,sciacca-vinen}.
+A step in this direction is made in the next Section.